 If you’re looking for a youth hoverboard (for someone in their teenage years), the Halo Rover X is a great contender.
 It’s got a powerful motor, learning modes, and a great app and Bluetooth speakers.
 Since safety is still a priority, the board is equipped with Ride-Assist technology and it’s UL-certified.
 It is very expensive, which is why it’s best for older kids already experienced with riding, who are looking to upgrade from their old board.

 For kids who like to go fast, this is a great board.
 It is equipped with a very powerful 800-watt dual motor and LG Firesafe batteries in a system that’s UL 2272 certified.
 Those features give you a top speed of 10mph or 2 hours of battery life.
 Depending on how fast you’re going, you can go up to 10 miles before needing to recharge.
-Charging time is around 2.5 hours.
+The charging time is around 2.5 hours.
 For hills, the Halo Rover X can handle 20-degree slopes.
 Thanks to the tires and rugged construction, this board is also a great off-road hoverboard for kids.
 At 8.5 inches, the tires are high enough off the ground to handle obstacles, while the board itself is also water-resistant and built with halo wings to prevent scratches.
 It can hold riders up to 260 pounds, while the lightest riders should be at least 45 pounds.
 That range should allow most teens to enjoy the hoverboard.
 In terms of the board’s weight, it’s 32 pounds.

 The Halo Rover X is also equipped with some cool technological features, like Bluetooth speakers and an app that lets you control the board, track your speed, battery life, and so on.
 The Ride-Assist tech (which keeps the board upright and balanced at all times) and training modes are also great, especially for new riders learning to balance.
 You can start on Beginner to get the hang of the hoverboard, and then move on to Normal and Advanced.
 LED headlights allow you to ride safely even in the dark.

 Our best value kids' hoverboard pick goes to the Hoverfly ION from Gotrax.
-This hoverboard may not seem like much but it is the perfect cheap solution for kids who are looking to getting into the hoverboard trend for the first time.
+This hoverboard may not seem like much but it is the perfect cheap solution for kids who are looking to get into the hoverboard trend for the first time.